touchlab/KaMPKit/README.md

 ## What's *Not* Included?

 Comprehensive guides, advanced tutorials, or generally support for fixing anything not included in the starter app.
 The goal is to have a solid starting point from which you can create something meaningful for evaluating KMP.
 We're intentionally limiting the scope to keep focus.

-## Getting Help

-KaMP Kit support can be found in the Kotlin Community slack.
-Look for the `kampkit-support` channel.

-To join the Kotlin Community slack, [request access here](http://slack.kotlinlang.org/)

-For direct assistance, please [reach out to Touchlab](https://go.touchlab.co/contactkamp) to discuss support options.

 # The Starter App